Ann Geriatr Med Res Search

 MATERIALS AND METHODS

-1. Participants
+Participants

-2. Procedure
+Procedure

-The experimental protocol was divided into two visits.
-On the first visit, we assessed the participants’ general information using a self-reported questionnaire, and collected socio-demographic (age and sex), anthropometric (height and weight to compute BMI), and general clinical data (duration of hypertension, medical conditions, and physical activity) using the Physical Activity Questionnaire for Elderly Japanese.21) Subsequently, a physical fitness test, handgrip strength measurement, leg strength measurement, TUG, FTSST, and 2MST were performed for each participant with a 30-minute rest between tests.
-During the second visit on the following week, the participants performed the 6MWT.
+The experimental protocols consisted of two separate visits.
+During the first visit, participants' general information was collected through a questionnaire, including sociodemographic variables such as age and sex, as well as anthropometric measurements such as height and weight for calculating body mass index (BMI) and general clinical data—duration of hypertension, medical conditions, physical activity by Physical Activity Questionnaire for Elderly Japanese23)—were collected.
+Subsequently, a physical fitness test, a handgrip strength, leg strength, TUG, FTSST, and 2MST were measured in each participant with a 30-minute rest between tests.
+Later the following week, participants were performed a 6MWT.

-3. Statistical Analysis
+Statistical Analysis

 RESULTS

-This study enrolled 91 older individuals with hypertension, with a mean age of 70.29±4.95 years and an almost equal distribution of men (49.45%) and women (50.55%).
+The study enrolled 91 hypertensive older individuals, with a mean age of 70.29±4.95 years and an almost equal distribution of males (49.45%) and females (50.55%).
 The participants had a mean body weight of 58.59±0.71 kg, a mean height of 160.94±12.02 cm, and a mean BMI of 22.59±3.85 kg/m2.
-The average duration of hypertension since diagnosis was 8.87±3.54 years, and most participants had comorbidities including diabetes (48.4%), dyslipidemia (38.46%), and orthopedic problems (9.89%).
+The mean systolic blood pressure (SBP) was 135.91±16.55 mmHg, while the mean diastolic blood pressure (DBP) was 73.31±9.20 mmHg.
+The average duration of hypertension diagnosis was 8.87±3.54 years, and most participants had comorbidities including diabetes (48.4%), dyslipidemia (38.46%), and orthopedic problems (9.89%).
 A small proportion of participants had cardiovascular disease (8.79%).
-The participants' level of physical activity was 8.77±5.23 metabolic equivalents (METs) hr/wk, indicating moderate physical activity levels.
-Table 1 summarizes the participants’ characteristics.
+The participants’ level of physical activity was 8.77±5.23 metabolic equivalents (METs) hr/wk, indicating moderate physical activity levels.
+Table 1 summarizes the characteristics of the participants.

-As shown in Table 2, the 2MST had an optimal cut-off score of ≤60 steps, with a sensitivity of 87.50% and a specificity of 70.59%.
+The results in Table 2 demonstrate that the 2MST has an optimal cutoff score of ≤60 steps, with a sensitivity of 87.50% and a specificity of 70.59%.
 The AUC was 0.91 (95% confidence interval, 0.84–0.97).

-Compared to the group of participants that completed the 2MST with ≥60 steps, those that completed the test with <60 steps had significantly lower handgrip strength, leg strength, TUG, FTSST, and 6MWT distances (p<0.001), as well as significantly lower systolic blood pressure (SBP) and diastolic blood pressure (DBP) (p<0.001 and p=0.036, respectively).
-The HR, HR as a percentage of the predicted maximum, O2 sat, and dyspnea grade did not differ significantly between the groups (Table 3).
+The group that completed the 2MST in <60 steps had significantly lower handgrip strength, leg strength, TUG, FTSST, and 6MWT distances than the group that completed it in ≥60 steps (p<0.001).
+The group that completed the 2MST in <60 steps also had significantly lower SBP and higher DBP than the other group (p<0.001 and p=0.036, respectively).
+There were no significant differences between the two groups in HR, HR as a percentage of predicted maximum, O2 sat, and dyspnea grade (p>0.05) (Table 3).

 Table 4 shows the results of the comparison of physiological responses, dyspnea, and leg fatigue between the 2MST and 6MWT in older adults with hypertension.
-The HR in beats per minute (bpm) during the 2MST was significantly increased when compared to the 6MWT (86.91±14.10 bpm vs. 83.02±15.36 bpm; p<0.001), as well as the HR in percentage of predicted maximum HR (57.10%±2.56% vs. 54.69%±2.20%; p<0.001).
+The results show that the HR in beats per minute (bpm) during the 2MST was significantly increased when compared to the 6MWT (86.91±14.10 bpm vs. 83.02±15.36 bpm; p<0.001), as well as the HR in percentage of predicted maximum HR (57.10%±2.56% vs. 54.69%±2.20%; p<0.001).
 SBP during the 2MST was also significantly higher than that during the 6MWT (154.33±21.61 mmHg vs. 144.42±18.71 mmHg; p<0.001).
-The DBP and O2 sat levels did not differ significantly between the two tests (p=0.452 and p=0.050, respectively).
+There was no significant difference in DBP and O2 sat between the two tests (p=0.452 and p=0.050, respectively).

-The results of several physical fitness tests in the same population, including the 6MWT distance, grip strength, leg strength, TUG duration, and FTSST duration showed that the number of steps in the 2MST was positively associated with the distance of the 6MWT (r=0.747, p<0.0001), isometric grip strength (r=0.567, p<0.0001), and isometric leg strength (r=0.472, p<0.0001).
-In contrast, the number of steps in the 2MST was negatively associated with FTSST (r=-0.491, p<0.0001) and TUG (r=-0.632, p<0.0001) duration (Table 5).
+The study also measured several physical fitness tests in the same population, including the distance of the 6MWT, grip strength, leg strength, duration of TUG, and duration of FTSST.
+The results show that the number of steps in the 2MST is positively associated with the distance of the 6MWT (r=0.747, p<0.0001), isometric grip strength (r=0.567, p<0.0001), and isometric leg strength (r=0.472, p<0.0001).
+In contrast, the number of steps in the 2MST is negatively associated with the duration of the FTSST (r=-0.491, p<0.0001) and the duration of the TUG (r=-0.632, p<0.0001) (Table 5).

 DISCUSSION